 When the glass is heated in any of our 5 kiln and enters a liquid state, gravity pulls it to the ground.
 In glass slumping, this “ground” or floor is some type of mold that we have created and styled.

 After the heated glass has flowed into the mold and assumed its shape, it is cooled back down to room temperature.
 By the time the glass is fully back to room temperature the liquid glass will be solidified into the harder form of glass and the result is a patterned or textured glass effect.
 Its new permanent shape will be that of the design and mold we have handmade.

 Simply put slumping is a technique in which items are made in a kiln by means of shaping glass over molds at high temperatures.
 This means we can manipulate patterns and textures to customise glass for you!

 Due to the handmade nature of Escape slumped glass in some cases patterns, on a larger scale may very slightly from samples provided.
-Care should be taken when selecting textures as images may not overlap from panel to panel.
+Care should be taken when selecting textures as images and patterns may not overlap from panel to panel.
 The molding process may cause random variations in background textures and some expansion, contraction or toughening markings may be evident in the final product.

 All Escape slumped glass is produced with fired edges, additional edge work is not necessary.